Cadasta/cadasta-docs/en/09-XLSForms.md

 Each of these sections relates to a piece of the Cadasta Platform's internal workings.
 In order for your questions to appear in the platform, they need to be in one of these sections.

-The below image is taken from a custom questionnaire used by one of our partners.
+The below image is taken from a custom form used by one of our partners.
 Here, they've added a number of custom fields in the `party_attributes_default` section:

 ![](/assets/example-xls-1.png)